 As far as buying the house, an entry-level real estate investor (and that is what you are) probably won’t be purchasing in cash, and that’s okay.
 However, lenders won’t finance a property that needs significant repairs, so many Boise, ID sellers of investment properties will only accept cash.
-You may find your options limited in this case, and buyer-competition high among the properties that will accept financing.
+You may find your options limited in this case, and buyer-competition is high among properties that will accept financing.
 Sometimes a seller who normally would only accept a cash offer would be open to accepting an offer with a rehab loan.
 There are two types of rehab loans, and I’ll say this: only get a rehab loan if you must.
 They aren’t fun.
 We got a rehab loan on our 2nd house, and our experience was so, so stressful.
 I’ll write a blog on that later.

 Your best bet for financing your first rehab project is to get a conventional loan.
 They usually require at least 3% down and a decent credit score, but the appraiser won’t be picky about the property’s condition.
 It is possible to get an investment property with USDA, FHA, or VA financing, but you’ll need to rely on your agent for this one.
 USDA, FHA, and VA appraisers are especially strict when it comes to homes needing repairs, and a Boise, ID agent experienced with this type of financing will know the kinds of things an appraiser will look for.
 If the seller is desperate (and able), they may agree to do some repairs prior to the appraisal to increase the chances of a successful transaction.
-Also, keep in mind you’ll probably want to have some extra money leftover as there will be at least one big repair you’ll want to do immediately after closing.
+Also, keep in mind you’ll probably want to have some extra money leftover as there will likley be at least one big repair you’ll want to do immediately after closing.
 After all, your new house needs to be liveable!
 Which brings me to #2…

 - Live in the house while you work on it.

 And I’ll warn you: it’s not heaven living in a house you’re working on.
-It’s easy to get cabin fever when your house and “office” are in the same place, let alone living with drywall dust, tools laying around, piled up debris waiting for garbage day… You will have some bad days, and your weekends will be monopolized for months on end as you try to get to a place where you can even remotely enjoy your home.
+It’s easy to get burned out when your house and “office” are in the same place, let alone living with drywall dust, tools laying around, piled up debris waiting for garbage day… You will have some bad days, and your weekends will be monopolized for months on end as you try to get to a place where you can even remotely enjoy your home.
 Just tell yourself it will be worth it come closing (and try not to do it with kids).

 - Your Budget & Time

 It will happen to you: you’ll forget this is not your forever home, and you’ll want to, say, install that amazing soaker tub.
 Be careful with your budget – the financial dangers of over-improving are real!
 Rehabbing the home you’re living in involves a very fine line because it’s just as costly to under-improve.
 Read more about that here.
 When debating a high-dollar feature, always ask yourself if it will be a value-add when you go to sell the home.
-Solicit the advice of your REALTOR®!
+Solicit the advice of your Boise, Idaho REALTOR®!

-As far as getting the best value for your home, winter is a great time to buy in Boise, ID.
+As far as getting the best value for your home, winter is a great time to buy in Boise, Idaho.
 Prices may be lower, buyer competition has thinned out, and sellers may be more willing to help with repairs or credits for repairs.
 Real estate investors can still get a fair deal in the spring and summer, though it really depends on the current inventory.
 Sometimes your personal situation dictates that you buy during the busy season, and that’s just something you’ll have to roll with.

 You’ll need some power tools.
 You probably don’t have an arsenal of quality tools, nor a lot of money to spend on them.
 For our first renovation, we were broke.
 The tools we had weren’t that great, but we got by with a mitered chop saw, drill, power mixer, power sander, and a jigsaw.
 We eventually added a pneumatic nailer, sawsall, Fein multi-tool, and Skilsaw, and I admit to taking advantage of Home Depot’s return policy a couple times when we needed a tool but really couldn’t afford it.
 We had a friend with a table saw, and another with a hammer drill.
-I got to know the nice old man at the hardware store pretty well who saved me hundreds of dollars when we had to rent the tile saw.
+I got to know the nice old man at the hardware store pretty well who saved me hundreds of dollars when we had to rent a tile saw.
 The best way to save money is to make friends!